metio/terraform-provider-k8s/docs/data-sources/cluster_x_k8s_io_cluster_v1alpha3_manifest.md

 Optional:

-- `api_server_port` (Number) APIServerPort specifies the port the API Server should bind to.Defaults to 6443.
+- `api_server_port` (Number) APIServerPort specifies the port the API Server should bind to.
+Defaults to 6443.
 - `pods` (Attributes) The network ranges from which Pod networks are allocated. (see [below for nested schema](#nestedatt--spec--cluster_network--pods))
 - `service_domain` (String) Domain name for services.
 - `services` (Attributes) The network ranges from which service VIPs are allocated. (see [below for nested schema](#nestedatt--spec--cluster_network--services))